The Bankrate promise

 That’s the course of action recommended by Marianela Collado, CFP, at Tobias Financial Advisors in Fort Lauderdale, Florida, but she adds an important stipulation.

 “Having said that, even this only makes sense if you are disciplined enough to take the savings associated with making that traditional 401(k) contribution and you save that, too,” says Collado.

 Collado says that if you’re not disciplined enough to invest that tax savings from the traditional 401(k), “then the tax-free growth [in a Roth] will far outweigh what you could’ve accumulated in a traditional plan on an after-tax basis.”

 You can’t get matching contributions on a Roth 401(k)

 Some employers don’t offer matching contributions for 401(k) plans at all.
 However, some subset of employers provide this perk for traditional 401(k) plans only — but not Roth 401(k) plans, because of how tax laws benefit these traditional plans.

 “Some employers do not match on Roth 401(k) contributions, because they are unable to get the tax benefit,” says Marc Schindler, owner of Pivot Point Advisors in the Houston area.
 “If this is the case, the worker can utilize the regular 401(k) to capture the match and then switch to the Roth later in the year.”

-Using Schindler’s strategy you can still capture the full employer matching – which advisers universally agree is the thing you must do – with early-year contributions to a traditional plan.
+Using Schindler’s strategy, you can still capture the full employer matching – which advisors universally agree is the thing you must do – with early-year contributions to a traditional plan.

 The choice between a traditional 401(k) and a Roth 401(k) can depend on a lot of factors that are specific to your individual financial situation.
 While the experts love the Roth 401(k) for its many tax benefits, you’ll have to decide whether that makes sense for your needs and future.